christophergarthwood/appdevstig_docs/Template_004_CodingStandard.md

 Code conforming to a standard format is easier to read, especially if someone other than the original developer is examining the code.
 In addition, formatted code can be debugged and corrected faster than unformatted code.

 Introducing coding standards can help increase the consistency, reliability, and security of the application by ensuring common programming structures and tasks are handled by similar methods, as well as, reducing the occurrence of common logic errors.

+See: http://www.cse.buffalo.edu/~rapaport/code.documentation.Excerpts.pdf  for details and a more robust explanation as to why a coding standard is necessary.

 ## Requirements/Specifications/Guidelines:
 Having an ACG is a Cat II requirement as per the ASD STIG V6R3 and has been a requirement since at least V4 of the ASD STIG.
 An ACG is considered an industry best practice as well.
 Subject document just exist, should be in Markup, and ideally be as automated as possible.